mach91uk/alarmatic/README.md

 No longer do you need to manually disable your work related alarms when you go on holiday, and then re-enable them once you are back.
 Alarmatic automatically does this for you by looking at your calendar and checking your holiday events.

-- **Flip your phone and other snooze settings**
+- **Flip your device and other snooze settings**
-There are many ways to help you snooze your alarms in a way that best suits your needs, including the really quick method of just picking up you phone and flipping it.
+There are many ways to help you snooze your alarms in a way that best suits your needs, including the really quick method of just picking up you device and flipping it.

 - **Shake yourself awake**
 Are you a hard sleeper?
-Then instead of just pressing a button why not why not shake your phone 10, 20 or even 30 time to snooze or dismiss.
+Then instead of just pressing a button why not shake your device 10, 20 or even 30 times to snooze or dismiss.
 All configurable in the settings.

 - **Protection against accidentally dismissing an alarm** No one wants to accidentally dismiss an alarm, so we have provided a couple of features to help.